DerpCoders/fab-main-js/README.md

 # A general Discord.js Bot
-A general Discord.js bot created by Hey Fab, I'mma kill you#0001.
+A general Discord.js bot with some moderation and fun commands.
+Hey Fab, I'mma kill you#0001

 # Configuration
 Your bot's token and prefix will be in config.json.